The Tao of It and Bit: Delayed Initial Conditions

 \section{Delayed Initial Conditions}

-As a metaphor of the participative universe, Wheeler mentions the game of twenty questions -- the player has to determine a word, from the yes/no answers to her questions.
+As a metaphor for the participatory universe, Wheeler mentions the game of twenty questions -- the player has to determine a word, by asking yes/no questions.
 The twist is that the word is not chosen at the beginning, but as the player asks the questions.

-But one can't deny that the respondents have to take care that their combined answers still define a real word.
+To make this work, the respondents have to take care that their combined answers still define a real word.
 This can only be done if they maintain, explicitly or not, a list of possible words.
-But there has to be at least one word on the list, at any moment.
+But it has to be at least one word on the list, at any moment.

 What does this tell us about the universe?
 Classically, the state of the universe at any moment of time is determined by the initial conditions.
 This is prohibited in quantum mechanics, because we can only ask whether the system is in a small subset of possible states -- those particular states for which the property we measure is well-defined (fig. \ref{qm_observation}).
 It is not possible, even in principle, to know the complete state.
 There are no universal spiderwebs: each spiderweb can catch either flies, or dragonflies.